usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 of facilities that is totally exempt from any accessibility requirements (see III-7.3130) (although title I may later require a lift as a reasonable accommodation for a particular employee).
-Otherwise, the general ADAAG work area requirements apply, and an individual with disabilities must be able to approach, enter, and exit the area.This means that, if there is a change in level of over 1/2&quot;, a ramp or lift must be provided to the raised area.
+Otherwise, the general ADAAG work area requirements apply, and an individual with disabilities must be able to approach, enter, and exit the area.
+This means that, if there is a change in level of over 1/2&quot;, a ramp or lift must be provided to the raised area.
 Note, however, that in many instances a raised platform is surrounded by another work area, such as a service counter.
 The work area accessibility